International response to the MeToo movement: China

 On Chinese social networks, hashtags #WoYeShi or #metoo are sometimes used to denote the #Metoo hashtag.
 Mi tu pronounced in Mandarin, meaning "rice bunny", is also used with a hashtag of #RiceBunny.

 In mainland China, the Chinese internet censorship service has slowed down the Chinese MeToo posts via censorship.
 So far, the #MeToo debate appears to be limited to universities.

 An article appearing on the state-run China Daily newspaper states that sexual misconduct is rare in China due to superior education and culture has caused considerable Internet outrages.

 A recent study from a pair of professors from City University of Hong Kong indicated that about 80% of working women in China have experienced sexual harassment at some point in their career, and there were strong reactions of anger online following the report.
 The article has since been taken down.
 Activist Feng Yuan points out that China does not have national laws prohibiting sexual harassment, and uses state media to encourage women to focus on family and stay home.
 New laws recently made it illegal for television programming to contain images of a women's cleavage, sexual acts outside of marriage, or any topics that present "Western lifestyles" in a positive light. #MeToo has received extreme governmental censorship online.

-Sophie Richardson, the Human Rights Watch director for China, stated the Chinese government regularly suppresses discussion of women's rights, for example an incident in 2015 where Li Tingting and four other activists were arrested when the government learned they planned to hand out stickers about preventing sexual harassment on public transportation.
+Sophie Richardson, then Human Rights Watch director for China, stated the Chinese government regularly suppresses discussion of women's rights, for example an incident in 2015 where Li Tingting and four other activists were arrested when the government learned they planned to hand out stickers about preventing sexual harassment on public transportation.

 In Hong Kong, track and field athlete Vera Lui Lai-Yiu posted her case of sex abuse alongside #metoo on her Facebook fanpage on her 23rd birthday.
 She posted in response to a similar action by gymnast McKayla Maroney.
 Lui posted a picture of herself holding a piece of paper with the handwritten words "#metoo lly" (her initials).
 In January 2018, student Zheng Xi publicly started a campaign against sexual harassment in response to #MeToo.

 Dr. Luo Xixi, an academic, revealed being sexually assaulted by a professor at Beihang University when she was in her 20s.
 Luo gathered extensive evidence from many women, including recordings, and presented it to the institution.
 She waited until the professor was already suspended before going public with the story.
 Her post was viewed over 3 million times within 24 hours.
 She said that #metoo gave her the courage to speak up.
 She is currently living in the US.